rifadm817/NEWCORE-v1/Review_Criteria/review_criteria.md

     },
     "System Integration": {
       "score": "4",
-      "feedback": "The new insights reinforce the need for clearer examples and a more holistic understanding of system integration.
-The proposed visual aids and 'Emergent Synthesis' explanation directly address this weakness."
+      "feedback": "The suggestion to encourage visual aids is helpful, but the criteria should provide more guidance on *what* constitutes effective system integration.
+Define 'Emergent Synthesis' more concretely and provide specific examples of how to demonstrate it."
     },
     "Language Purity": {
       "score": "4",
-      "feedback": "The insights confirm that impure language remains a significant issue.
-Expanding the glossary and introducing the 'Internal Experience Focus' sub-criterion will further strengthen language purity."
+      "feedback": "Expanding the glossary is crucial.
+Prioritize terms commonly misused in Enneagram discussions, focusing on mechanically derived definitions.
+The criteria should also offer examples of pure vs. impure language for common concepts."
     },
     "Dualistic Relationship with External Reality": {
       "score": "4",
-      "feedback": "While Version 5 improved this area, the insights highlight the need for more concrete examples and internal dialogue to illustrate the dynamic interplay between internal and external realities.
-The proposed sub-criterion and mandated internal dialogue examples address this."
+      "feedback": "Mandating internal dialogue and introducing the 'Internal-External Feedback Loop' are valuable additions.
+However, the criteria should provide clear examples of how to effectively illustrate these concepts for different types."
     },
     "Depth and Completeness": {
       "score": "5",
-      "feedback": "This criterion functions effectively."
+      "feedback": "This criterion functions effectively, especially with the added requirements in other areas enriching content."
     },
     "Unique Insights and Nuanced Understanding": {
       "score": "5",